 Feeding a crowd

-Want to be the favorite neighbor on the block and share your delicious soup?
+Want to be your favorite neighbor on the block and share your delicious soup?

 This recipe easily doubles and even triples!